lightning/bolts/05-onchain.md

 success after timeout), either interpretation is acceptable; it is the responsibility of the recipient to spend it before this occurs.

-The local HTLC-timeout transaction needs to be used to time out the HTLC to prevent the remote node fulfilling it and claiming the funds, and before we can back-fail any corresponding incoming HTLC, using `update_fail_htlc` (presumably with reason `permanent_channel_failure`) as detailed in
+The local HTLC-timeout transaction needs to be used to time out the HTLC (to prevent the remote node fulfilling it and claiming the funds) before the local node can back-fail any corresponding incoming HTLC, using `update_fail_htlc` (presumably with reason `permanent_channel_failure`), as detailed in
 [BOLT 02](https://github.com/lightningnetwork/lightning-rfc/blob/master/02-peer-protocol.md#forwarding-htlcs).
-If the incoming HTLC is on-chain too, we simply wait for it to timeout: there's no way to signal early failure.
+If the incoming HTLC is also on-chain, a node must simply wait for it to
+timeout: there is no way to signal early failure.

-If an HTLC is too small to appear in *any* commitment transaction, it can be safely failed immediately.
-Otherwise, if a HTLC isn't in *local* commitment transaction a node needs to make sure that a blockchain reorganization or race does not switch to a commitment transaction which does contain it before the node fails it, hence the wait.
+If an HTLC is too small to appear in *any commitment transaction*, it can be safely failed immediately.
+Otherwise, if an HTLC isn't in the *local commitment transaction*, a node needs to make sure that a blockchain reorganization, or race, does not switch to a commitment transaction that does contain the HTLC before the node fails it (hence the wait).
 The requirement that the incoming HTLC be failed before its own timeout still applies as an upper bound.

 ## HTLC Output Handling: Local Commitment, Remote Offers

-Each HTLC output can only be spent by us, the recipient, using the HTLC-success transaction, which we can only populate if we have the payment preimage.
-If we don't have the preimage (and don't discover it), it's the offerer's responsibility to spend the HTLC output once it's timed out.
+Each HTLC output can only be spent by the recipient, using the HTLC-success transaction, which it can only populate if it has the payment preimage.
+If it doesn't have the preimage (and doesn't discover it), it's the offerer's responsibility to spend the HTLC output once it's timed out.

-There are actually several possible cases for an offered HTLC:
+There are several possible cases for an offered HTLC:

-1. The offerer is not irrevocably committed to it.
-The recipient won't normally know the preimage here, since it won't forward HTLCs until they're fully committed.
-So using the preimage would reveal that this recipient is the final hop, so it's best to allow the HTLC to time out in this case.
+1. The offerer is NOT irrevocably committed to it.
+The recipient will usually not know the preimage, since it will not forward HTLCs until they're fully committed.
+So using the preimage would reveal that this recipient is the final hop; thus, in this case, it's best to allow the HTLC to time out.
-2. The offerer is irrevocably committed to the offered HTLC, but the recipient hasn't yet committed to an outgoing HTLC.
-In this case the recipient can either forward or timeout.
+2. The offerer is irrevocably committed to the offered HTLC, but the recipient has not yet committed to an outgoing HTLC.
+In this case, the recipient can either forward or timeout the offered HTLC.
-3. The recipient has committed to an outgoing HTLC for the offered one.
-In this case the recipient has to use the preimage if it receives it from the outgoing HTLC, otherwise it will lose funds by making an outgoing payment without redeeming the incoming one.
+3. The recipient has committed to an outgoing HTLC, in exchange for the offered HTLC.
+In this case, the recipient must use the preimage, once it receives it from the outgoing HTLC; otherwise, it will lose funds by sending an outgoing payment without redeeming the incoming payment.

 ### Requirements

+A local node:
-If the node receives (or already knows) a payment preimage for an unresolved HTLC output it was offered for which it has committed to an outgoing HTLC, it MUST *resolve* the output by spending it using the HTLC-success transaction, and MUST resolve the output of that HTLC-success transaction.
-Otherwise, if the remote node is not irrevocably committed to the HTLC, it MUST NOT *resolve* the output by spending it.
+  - if it receives (or already possesses) a payment preimage for an unresolved HTLC output that it has been offered AND for which it has committed to an outgoing HTLC:
+    - MUST *resolve* the output by spending it, using the HTLC-success transaction.
+    - MUST resolve the output of that HTLC-success transaction.
+  - otherwise:
+    - if the *remote node* is NOT irrevocably committed to the HTLC:
+      - MUST NOT *resolve* the output by spending it.

-A node SHOULD resolve that HTLC-success transaction output by spending it to a convenient address.
-If the output is spent (as recommended), the output is *resolved* by the spending transaction, otherwise it is considered *resolved* by the commitment transaction itself.
+  - SHOULD resolve that HTLC-success transaction output by spending it to a convenient address.

-A node MUST wait until the `OP_CHECKSEQUENCEVERIFY` delay has passed (as specified by the remote node's `open_channel` `to_self_delay` field) before spending that HTLC-success transaction output.
+  - MUST wait until the `OP_CHECKSEQUENCEVERIFY` delay has passed (as specified by the *remote node's* `open_channel`'s `to_self_delay` field), before spending that HTLC-success transaction output.

+If the output is spent (as is recommended), the output is *resolved* by the spending transaction, otherwise it's considered *resolved* by the commitment transaction itself.

-If not otherwise resolved, once the HTLC output has expired, it is considered *irrevocably resolved*.
+If it's NOT otherwise resolved, once the HTLC output has expired, it is considered *irrevocably resolved*.

 # Unilateral Close Handling: Remote Commitment Transaction